empostigo/em-react-calendar/README.md

 ## Usage

+There is two components usable in this plugin:

-The component has three props:
+- The Calendar component, it has three props:

   - `inputId`: the id of the input used to display selected date
   - `selectedDate`: A Date object used to init the calendar and track the selected date, `new Date()` is relevant for initiation
   - `onDateSelect` A callback function to handle date selection

+To use it: `import { Calendar } form "em-react-calendar` \
-The style has to be imported in main.jsx: `import "../node_modules/em-react-calendar/dist/style.css"`
+The style has to be imported in main.jsx: `import "../node_modules/em-react-calendar/dist/style.css"` \
 See in the [example/calendar-demo](./example/calendar-demo "") folder for further instructions.

+- The Select component, it has four props:
+  - `value`: The value to display in the equivalent html select tag, i.e. a button
+  - `id`: An optional id for the button; if no id is provided, the dropdown arrows will be in golden color (due to Calendar need)
+  - `onValueChange`: A callback function to handle selected option

+To use it: `import { Select from "em-react-calendar }`

+Keep in mind that this plugin first of all a Calendar react component, so the Select component may help for some needs, but it's a specific component.

+## Licence

+This project is under [MIT](LICENCE.md) licence.